 Davenport is one of those hidden California beach towns that no one knows by name, but everyone knows by picture.
 The beach area of Davenport is very rock and has many tide pools that you can explore.

 However, the most famous part of this beach is Shark Fin Cove where a large rock jutting out of the ocean right offshore.
 It is one of the most often photographed rock structures in the world.

 Davenport is also one of those small beach towns in California where you feel like you already have been there, even if this is your first visit.
 It is a “beachy” town with cute shops and restaurants and an overall feel of relaxation.
 Also, make sure to visit some local wineries too that serve some of the state’s best wine!

 When you feel to take a break from faster-paced, big towns, Carmel by the Sea is where you need to go!
 It is one of those quiet California beach towns that has almost stood still with time.

 The historical town is most well known as an artist colony from the late 1800s and early 1900s and continues to cater to those who desire a peaceful setting to pursue their artistic talents.

-The beach area is beautiful, and the views are amazing.
+The beautiful beach area and amazing views make this place one of the most romantic beaches in California.
 When you are at Carmel by the Sea, you must visit one of the beautiful Spanish missions in the area, and you must go downtown to visit the small shops.
 The largest road that runs through Carmel by the Sea is SR 1, so you can imagine that it is the epitome of a quaint little town.